How to Build a Weekly Automated Report and Email It

 Step 5: Format the Email Body

 Use a second Transform node (or the text connector's join tool on a list of formatted lines) to build the HTML email body.
 Aim for a short subject line with the headline number (e.g. Weekly report: $128k revenue, +12% WoW) and a body with each metric on its own line, current value, and week-over-week change.
-Optionally pipe the metrics through an AI step with a prompt like Summarise this week's performance.
-Call out notable changes, flag concerns, suggest one action item. to turn the numbers into a narrative.
+Optionally pass the metrics through a Connector node in Agent mode with a prompt like Summarise this week's performance.
+Call out notable changes, flag concerns, suggest one action item. to turn the numbers into a narrative, and use a Response Schema if you want the summary returned as structured fields.

 Step 6: Send the Email and Optionally Attach a CSV